 Immigrants and asylum-seekers face grave risks including illness and even death if exposed to COVID-19 in immigration detention facilities — where rapid spread within crowded centers may occur.
 Many of them are at heightened risk of COVID-19 because of their age or serious medical needs.
 Conditions in immigration detention are well-documented to have substandard medical care, inadequate basic hygiene, and overcrowding.

 The U.S. government is responsible for the health and safety of people in its custody.
-It must immediately release families and individuals in detention. and mitigate the risk of contracting COVID-19, illness, and death for them as well as facility staff.
+It must immediately release families, together, and individuals in detention. and mitigate the risk of contracting COVID-19, illness, and death for them as well as facility staff.
 Many detained immigrants and asylum-seekers have long-standing family, faith, and other communities in the U.S. who could safely house them if they were released.